Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 ## Granting Access

+Authorization grants map authentication methods to access policies.
+An authorization grant is made up of:

+1. A `guard_type`, either `access_token` or `x509`.
+2. A `guard_data` object, identifying a specific token, or set of fields in an x509 certificate.
+3. A `policy` field specifying the policy to attach.

-This access token can now be used to create additional tokens and authorizations via the Dashboard, or in the Chain SDK.
-For example, the following code snippet connects to Chain Core with an existing access token, creates a new access token, and give it the `client-readonly` policy:
+For example, to grant access to a new party that wants to read blockchain data, we can create a new access token, and give it the `client-readonly` policy via an authorization grant:

 $code create-read-only ../examples/java/AccessToken.java ../examples/ruby/access_token.rb ../examples/node/accessToken.js